Bispebjerg Cemetery: World War II

 Section 10 also features 16 graves of Soviet soldiers who died in Denmark during and immediately after the war.
 A monument designed by the Russian artist Anatolij Dioma was installed in 1990.

 Section 8 contains 594 German refugees and 370 German soldiers from March 1944.

 Notable people

-The writer Johannes V. Jensen and the sculptor Astrid Noack are interred in at the Old communal burial site.
+The writer Johannes V. Jensen, chess player Aron Nimzowitsch and the sculptor Astrid Noack are interred in at the Old communal burial site.
 The architect and writer Poul Henningsen, former lord mayor of Copenhagen Egon Weidekamp an Nobel Prize-winning chemist Henrik Dam are interred in the new communal burial site.